BrowserStackCE/browserstack-examples-appium-testng/README.md

   set BROWSERSTACK_ACCESS_KEY=<browserstack-access-key>
   ```

-  Alternatively, you can also hardcode username and access_key objects in the [test_caps.json](resources/conf/capabilities/test_caps.json) file.
+  Alternatively, you can also hardcode username and access_key objects in the [browserstack.yml](resources/conf/capabilities/browserstack-single.yml) file.

 Note:
-- We have configured a list of test capabilities in the [test_caps.json](resources/conf/capabilities/test_caps.json) file.
-You can certainly update them based on your device test requirements.
+- We have configured a list of test capabilities in the [browserstack.yml](resources/conf/capabilities/browserstack-single.yml) file.
+You can certainly update them based on your device / browser test requirements.
-- The exact test capability values can be easily identified using the [Browserstack Capability Generator](https://browserstack.com/app-automate/capabilities)
+- The exact test capability values can be easily identified using the [Browserstack Capability Generator](https://browserstack.com/automate/capabilities)

 ## Running Your Tests on BrowserStack